Research

 We are particularly interested in the control and flow of energy in biological systems (bioenergetics).
 In biology, chemical energy is frequently interconverted with transmembrane electrochemical gradients of protons.
 In humans and some pathogenic bacteria, the supply of energy from metabolism is dependent on the availability of the electron acceptor oxygen.
 Our structural studies aim to understand, at a molecular level, processes such as

-mycobacteria oxidative phosphorylation (important as a target space for treating mycobacterial infections such as tuberculosis)
+• Mycobacteria oxidative phosphorylation as a target space for tuberculosis (TB) and nontuberculosis mycobacterial (NTM) drug discovery

 ATP synthase